It has never been more important to figure out how to have constructive conversations with climate change deniers.

 Jylha says that if you control for social dominance orientation, some of the other correlations she found reduce or vanish.
 For example, social dominance orientation mediated most of the effects of gender and personality variables on denial in her study.

-People who accept dominance over certain social groups are also likely to accept human dominance over animals.
 Research has also shown that people who accept dominance over certain social groups are also highly likely to accept human dominance over animals.
 A study led by Kristof Dhont, a lecturer in psychology at the University of Kent, found that social dominance orientation can predict whether someone has a speciesist attitudes towards animals—in other words, that he or she believes human beings by virtue of their species have greater moral rights than non-human animals.

 Another study, led by Taciano Milfont from the University of Wellington, shows that social dominance orientation predicts a person’s support for environmental exploitation, to the extent that harming the environment widens the gap between social groups.
 According to the study, those who exhibited social dominance orientation supported a new mining operation only when it was expected to generate further profits to high-status groups—and not when profits were equally divided between all.